Pandemic year 2 would simply not have been possible without the generous support of:

 Thanks to Fully, a local B Corporation designing ergonomic office furniture, for their generous donation of desks and chairs for our new office, and to Lewis & Clark’s Small Business Legal Clinic for low cost consultation for our transition to an independent 501(c)(3) in 2019.

 Urban Nature Partners is a proud long term participant in the Youth Mentoring Collaborative, working alongside agency and nonprofit partners to get more BIPOC teens into the outdoors and outdoor careers, as well as alongside other mentoring professionals in the new Portland Area Mentoring Collaborative to collectively improve our practices around racial equity and youth voice.
 We’re also thrilled to support the Alpenglow Collective to increase outdoor recreation access for female-identified folks, and partner with Wild Diversity to match more youth of color with mentors that look like them.

 Thanks to Float On for providing free sensory deprivation tank floats as incentives for our mentors and volunteers to rejuvenate, and the Adidas and Columbia company stores for providing discounts on sportswear for our hardworking folks.

-From fall 2016 through 2020, we’re thrilled to be partnering with Big Brothers Big Sisters Columbia Northwest at the US Forest Service to facilitate joint group outings for our mentor pairs!
+From fall 2016 into 2022 (and hopefully beyond!), we’re thrilled to be partnering with Big Brothers Big Sisters Columbia Northwest at the US Forest Service to facilitate joint group outings for our mentor pairs!
 The Outdoor Explorers program is the pilot project for the entire Pacific Northwest region.